ubuntu-flutter-community/yaru_tutorial/tutorial.md

 Another toolkit is [Flutter](https://flutter.dev/).
 Flutter is a multi platform toolkit written in C++ and dart.
 The GUI of the new Ubuntu Desktop installer is made Flutter as well as the next iteration of Ubuntu Software plus there are hundreds of iOS, Android, Windows, Web and MacOS applications created with Flutter.

-Over the past years we've designed and developed several dart libraries which make it easy to create Ubuntu Desktop applications with Flutter.
+Over the past years the [ubuntu-flutter-community](https://github.com/ubuntu-flutter-community) and [canonical](https://github.com/orgs/canonical/repositories?q=&type=all&language=dart&sort=) designed and developed several dart libraries which make it easy to create Ubuntu Desktop applications with Flutter.
 This tutorial will make all of this less mystical for people not familiar with neither Flutter nor our dart libraries.

 ### What you will learn

 - How to setup your Flutter development environment on Ubuntu
 - Learn VsCode basics
 - Get to know dart libraries to create an aesthetic and visually consistent desktop application
-- Get to know dart libraries to interact with existing Free-Desktop and hardware related APIs on Ubuntu
 - Create a starting point for either a multi-page, single-page or wizard-like desktop applications on Ubuntu

 ### Skill requirements